There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

-The hot cocoa beverage made by the natives—which was usually thick and never sweetened—was too bitter for the European pallet, and so they started adding sugar to the recipe.
+The hot cocoa beverage made by the natives—which was usually thick and never sweetened—was too bitter for the European pallet, so they started adding sugar to the recipe.
 This helped drinking chocolate quickly become a sought-out commodity after becoming a staple of the rich and noble in Europe.

-As it goes with most new foods to the European market, once it becomes popular with the rich and powerful it becomes only a matter of time before the rest of the classes get access.
+As it goes with most new foods to the European market, once it becomes popular with the rich and powerful, it becomes only a matter of time before the rest of the classes get access.

 The Mesoamerican cultures during the middle of the century enjoyed access to thousands of species of plants to experiment with.
 The lush forests of central and south America are the perfect breeding ground for a rich, natural bounty.